Is the Foodaholic sunscreen worth the hype?

 Sunscreens are tricky for me.
 I’m always plagued by the conundrum of whether or not I should splurge on them because they’re an everyday, use-it-multiple-times-in-the-day type of product.
 Should I invest (a.k.a. spend lots of money) in one because it’s super important?
 Or should I go for a cheap one because it’s more practical?

 I’m at a phase where I’m more inclined to go for the latter.
 So it’s a good thing I found the Foodaholic sunscreen.
-I’ve been using it for a month now.
+More than anything else, it’s budget-friendly.
+But does it work?
 Here’s my review.

 Packaging, texture, color, scent